Wantechfan/Mindustry-Cursed-SFX/README.md

-# Mindustry-Cursed-SFX
+# Cursed SFX
-Makes your mindustry SFX cursed
+This mod breaks your SFX.
+Making it random.